sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

    - `kompile`: Generate the symbolic execution engine for binary instructions included in `test`.
    - `kli`: Run concrete execution of `test.mod.ll` using the LLVM semantics.
 Output is stored in `Output/test-lstate.out`
    - `genlspec`: Generate the `test-lspec.k` file using many details from the concrete execution log `Output/test-lstate.out`.
    - `lprove`: Invoke symbolic execution using the spec file `test-lspec.k`.
-Generates `Output/test-lspec.out` containing the symbolic summary for the llvm ir `test.mod.ll`.
+Generates `Output/test-lspec.out` containing the symbolic summary for the LLVM ir `test.mod.ll`.
    - `xprove`: Invoke symbolic execution using the spec file `test-xspec.k`.
 Generates `Output/test-xspec.out` containing the symbolic summary for the binary instruction `addq`.
    - `genz3`: Invoke [spec-to-smt](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/source/tools/spec-to-smt/spec-to-smt.cpp) to create `Output/test-z3.py` containing verification queries.
    - `provez3`: Invoke z3 on ``Output/test-z3.py.

 **Please Note**
   1. Similar files are available for other instructions.
-  2. We have pre-polulated the McSema lifted LLVM IR `<instruction opcode>/test.ll` because McSema is not included in the VM distribution.
+  2. We have pre-populated the McSema lifted LLVM IR `<instruction opcode>/test.ll` because McSema is not included in the VM distribution.

 ### Running the SIV pipeline

 #### An example run
-HRunning SIV on an isolated example instruction `addq_r64_r64` involves the following step
+Running SIV on an isolated example instruction `addq_r64_r64` involves the following step
 ```
 ~/Github/validating-binary-decompilation/tests/single_instruction_translation_validation/mcsema/docs/AE_docs/run_standalone.sh register-variants/addq_r64_r64
 ```
 A list of other instructions is available at [1].
 In other to run them, replace the argument `register-variants/addq_r64_r64` with an entry in that list.

 ### Details about SIV pipeline
-The above script runs the fillowing pipeline
+The above script runs the following pipeline
 ```
 PROG=$1
 cd ~/Github/validating-binary-decompilation/tests/single_instruction_translation_validation/mcsema/$PROG